The Future of Our Nation is in Your Hands

 By Lt.
-Col. James Marrs, 217th Training Squadron
+Col. James W. Marrs, 217th Training Squadron Commander

-There is an interesting synthesis of skills sets being taught here at Goodfellow AFB.
-On one hand are the Intelligence, Surveillance and Reconnaissance (ISR) personnel who - when their duties are best accomplished and predictive analysis properly applied - can contribute to preventing some of the worst of all possible calamities.
+There is an interesting synthesis of skill sets being taught at Goodfellow.
+On one hand are the Intelligence, Surveillance and Reconnaissance personnel who - when their duties are best accomplished and predictive analysis properly applied - can contribute to preventing some of the worst of all possible calamities.
 On the other hand are the First-Responders and Incident Commanders who will be on the front lines to mitigate the impact of such calamities, should they occur.
-Both professions had important parts to play in the dramas of Dec.
-7, 1941 and Sept.
-11, 2001.
+Both professions had important roles to play in the tragedies of December 7th, 1941 and September 11th, 2001.

-The front lines of this conflict stretch from the security lines of our airports to helicopter landing zones in remote regions along the Pakistan / Afghanistan border.
+The front lines of this conflict stretch from the port of entry along our land, sea and air borders to helicopter landing zones in remote regions along the Pakistan/Afghanistan border.
 The battles are fought in the aisles of airliners over Pennsylvania and along the barren foot paths of the Hindu Kush.
 It takes an active but disciplined mind, willing to think outside of the box but comprehending the box very well, to understand the nature of this conflict.

 · Do not neglect your responsibility.
 Seek to define and delegate responsibilities clearly so that effective action does not get lost.